DanTheServerMan/proxmox/README.md

 **update-single-host.yaml:**

 This Ansible playbook modifies the configuration to only use the free repositories for ProxMox.
-Them it fetches and applies any updates.
+It then fetches and applies any updates.
 If a reboot is required, it will reboot the host.
 The kernel version is printed before and after the update.

 **files/**